 A neighborhood that really lives up to its name!
 Via Paradisus is a gated equestrian community located just across the street from Florida Horse Park in south-central Marion County that features gorgeous, oak-shaded drives and serene bridal paths.
 Parcels in the community are from three acres and up and most homes are built on elegant, old-world designs.
 A unique feature of Via Paradisus is its access to the Florida Greenway.
 Residents can access the trailhead from two private entrances, one specially designed for horses and one for vehicles.
 The private trailhead features fenced trailer parking, tie-outs, round pens, a wash area for horses, and a picnic pavilion.
 Another noteworthy element of the neighborhood is its one-of-a-kind entrance gate: built to resemble opulent 18th century French designs and created by metal sculptor Jack Klahm, it stands over 20 feet tall at the crown and allows wide passage for horses and cars alike.

 Read more about the benefits of living in an equestrian community.

 For a complete list of equestrian communities in Marion County visit our Equestrian Communities Page.

-Whether you want a small getaway for you and your horses, or dream of running your very own thoroughbred farm, Ocala has just the equestrian community you’re looking for.
-Contact us and we’ll put our team to work for you.
-We’ll help you on your way to calling Ocala home!
+Whether you want a small getaway for you and your horses or dream of running your very own thoroughbred farm, Ocala has just the equestrian community you’re looking for.
+Contact us and we’ll put our team of equestrian realtors to work for you.
+We’ll help you on your way to calling “Horse Country” home.